avideepth-behera/Vulnscan/README.md

 VulnScan is for **authorized security testing only**.
 Only scan systems you own or have **written permission** to test.
 Unauthorized use may violate the India IT Act and other laws.
-Developed and Tested by Avideepth B. & Rhitik P.
+Developed and Tested by Avideepth B. (Me) & Rhitik P.